 While this was designed to improve patient outcomes and reduce the cost of care, it also introduced significant security risk in the form of data breaches and data leaks.
 Not only do these security incidents impact patients, but they also impact healthcare organizations.
 Healthcare has the highest industry average cost of a data breach at $6.45 million.

 This is why the HITECH Act introduced mandatory data breach notification requirements and tougher penalties for accidental or wilful neglect of compliance requirements.

-There are seven main components of the HITECH Act:
+There are six main components of the HITECH Act: